audryhsu/blog/README.md

 git submodule update --remote
 ```

-# Deployment
+## Deployment
-This site is currently deployed via Github Actions to a repository Github Pages site on every push to the `main` branch
+This site is currently deployed via GitHub Actions to a repository Github Pages site on every push to the `main` branch